The Instance Health feature is currently available for Confluence and Jira.

 Checks are performed in real time, each time you visit the Instance Health tab in the Troubleshooting and support tools screen.

-In addition, scheduled checks are performed every 24 hours since the instance's last start time.
-This means if you start Confluence at 3:15 PM, Confluence will perform a scheduled health check at 3:15 PM every day until the next restart.
-This interval cannot be adjusted at this time.
+In addition, scheduled checks are performed every hour since the instance's last start time.
+This means if you start Confluence at 3:15 PM, Confluence will perform a scheduled health check at 15 minutes past the hour, every hour, until the next restart.
+This interval can be adjusted by setting the atlassian.healthcheck.scheduler.interval-ms system property to the desired interval in milliseconds.

 What happens when a health check fails?